MPD12340/MPD12340/README.md

 ### Hi there 👋 I am Mahendra Dhamala.

-- 🔭 I’m currently working on Javacript, Python, Rust and Golang
+- 🔭 I’m currently working on Javascript, Typescript, Python, Rust and Golang
 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on Javascript, Rust and Python
 - 🤔 I’m looking for help with ...